KagenoMoheji/ActiveTabGanttLogger/README.md

   -p, --plotter         Use this option if you want other outputs by a log in the current directory after getting one and a graph.
   --withplot            Use this option when you want to get a graph after running 'Alone'.
   -d, --displayer       Use this option when you want to look a graph from a '.pkl' file.
+  -m, --merger          Use this option when you want to merge all logs in folders in 'ganttlogger_logs'.
 ```
 - <span id="o"></span><span id="l"></span>**`--observer` and `--logger` don't work because they're not implemented yet.**
 - <span id="a"></span>Run `ganttlogger` without any options if you run CLI as `alone` - both of `observer` and `logger/plotter` -.